 Activities for Kids

 - California State Railroad Museum — Whether your child loves trains or not, there is plenty to keep them occupied at this railroad museum.
+From the train tour where you explore inside historic steam trains to the childrens’ activity center, the whole family will see and learn so much.
 The complex is located in Old Sacramento State Historic Park.

 10. You’ll Be Encouraged to Eat Better